 Wood is widely considered one of the most essential resources in the world.
 Its applications are seen in everything from fuel, housing, and technology.
 Tree farms can account for almost 43 percent of all agricultural land.

 Hemp also grows faster than trees.
-Forest regeneration can take as long as 30 years, as where hemp reaches 4 meters and is almost ready for harvest in 100 days.
+Forest regeneration can take as long as 30 years, as when hemp reaches 4 meters and is almost ready for harvest in 100 days.
 This means a much faster turnaround and much less land needed to produce the same amount in a fraction of the time.

 The flashpoint of hemp biodiesel is also significantly higher than traditional diesel.
 There is much less risk of sudden combustion with a discharge point at 300 F versus 125 F of fossil fuel diesel.